personium/legacy-api-references/api/en/400_Orderby_Query.md

     * desc
         Positive number -> null -> 0 -> none -> Pegative number
 * If you specify a property name that does not exist in $orderby, ignore the specified item
-* If an array type property name is specified in $orderby, 400 error is returned<br>
+* If an array type property name is specified in $orderby, 400 error is returned

 ###### Copyright 2017 FUJITSU LIMITED